Priyasunil26/KubernetesKustomization/kubernetes.md

-# Deploying Bold BI on Kubernetes
+# Deploy Bold BI on Kubernetes using Kustomization with an NGINX Load Balancer
 This section provides instructions on how to deploy Bold BI in different cloud cluster.
 Please follow the documentation below to successfully deploy the application.

 ## Prerequisites